 While working with a large multinational to design a workplace mental health policy, Black Dog Institute conducted a series of three hours, interactive face-to-face workshops aimed at improving leadership's skills in recognising and managing mental health issues.
 The same process was then repeated with all staff – the idea being that the creation of a strong mental health policy shouldn't be confined to the office of the HR team.

-It's important that the creation and explanation of a mental health policy starts with leadership.
-Without buy-in from the management team there is far less chance of success.
-Leadership must be shown links between mental health issues and higher costs, or lower productivity, in order for the matter to be seen as business critical.
+It's important that the creation and explanation of a mental health policy start with leadership.
+Without buy-in from the management team, there is far less chance of success.
+Leadership must be shown links between mental health issues and higher costs, or lower productivity, in order for the matter to be seen as business-critical.

 Outside of its vision statement, a mental health policy should also cover:

-Training of managers to look after their teams in a way that promotes mental health.
+- Training managers to look after their teams in a way that promotes mental health.